bangome/gotp/store-listing.md

 # Chrome Web Store Listing Information

 ## Name
-Google OTP for Chrome
+G-OTP for Chrome

 ## Summary (132 characters max)
 Generate TOTP codes compatible with Google Authenticator.
 Auto-fill OTP codes on login pages.

 ## Description

-**Google OTP for Chrome - Generate OTP codes directly in your browser!**
+**G-OTP for Chrome - Generate OTP codes directly in your browser!**

 This Chrome extension provides a convenient way to generate Time-based One-Time Password (TOTP) codes compatible with Google Authenticator, right from your browser.